clusterfreak/ClusterGraphix/README.md

 * Der Dateiname sollte hier gelöscht werden.
 * Die Schriftart Hack sollte nun endlich mal überall installiert werden.
 So kann man gleich mal Erfahrungen mit ttf sammeln
 * Beim laden ist vi und viPath daten markiert
+* with possibilistic there is no objectDescription, it is space
+* the pixel value is not the same all the time, it is decreasing, clusterBot calculation fail, the display is right, but the bot value not, in the topointpixel function